Zero Carbon House, Hertfordshire

 Rainwater is collected in a large tank under the patio and used in toilets and appliances and to water the garden.

-The design has been assessed through an embodied carbon calculator.
 We endeavour to source 80% of building materials within 75 miles of the building site to reduce energy use in transportation.